Manual Installation¶

 The Elasticsearch security features are disabled by default.
 To avoid security problems, we recommend enabling the security pack.

-To do that, add the following line to the end of the /etc/elasticsearch/elasticsearch.yml
+To do that, add the following line to the end of the /etc/elasticsearch/elasticsearch.yml file:

 xpack.security.enabled: true